Il est possible d'exceller dans une nouvelle langue! Avez-vous essayé? -- It is possible to excel in a new language! Have you tried?

 - To stimulate and to encourage French cultural activities

-Qualified applicants need not be a French language major, but must have excelled in an upper-level French class with a 3.0 standing along with an overall GPA of 3.0, and rank in the top 35% of his/her class.
+Their national website states that qualified applicants need not be a French language major, but must have excelled in an upper-level French class with a 3.0 standing along with an overall GPA of 3.0, and rank in the top 35% of his/her class.
 Graduate students must maintain a 3.5 GPA in order to qualify.

-The organization saw a slow expansion early-on, but eventually saw a rise in popularity and membership after WWII.
+The organization states they saw a slow expansion early-on, but eventually saw a rise in popularity and membership after WWII.
 There are currently 380 chapters across the US with two in France.
 You can spot a Pi Delta Phi graduate by their red, white, and blue honor cords.

 Are you a member of Pi Delta Phi?
 If so, toutes nos félicitations!